vishnushiri02/SARS-Cov2/notes/Analysing_variant_trends.md

 1. No records of the following variants B.1.429(Epsilon), B.1.525(Eta), B.1.526(Iota), C.37(Lambda), B.1.621(Mu), P.3(Theta), P.2(Zeta), B.1.640 in the 10 chosen countries during Jan22-Oct23.

 ## Interesting plots of lineages not variant

+> All the following plots might change if the lineage mapping is done based on the characteristic mutations obtained from OutBreakInfo.
+Presently the mapping is based on mutations obtained from the GISAID database for each country.

 1. BF.7:  Peaks of Denamrk around 30% and Germany 15% are notable because no other country has recorded such frequencies for this lineage - they are less than 5%.
 And Norway has no trace of this lineage. ![BF_7](assets/plots/BF_7.png)
 2. HW.1: Aaustralia has highest frequency of this lineage in the month of Sept23 - above 50%, while other countries have all their frequncies below 10%.
 South Koreaa and USA are the other two countries which have meager occurances of this ineage other 7 countries have no trace of this lineage. ![HW_1](assets/plots/HW_1.png)